-Nick is the Founder and Portfolio Manager of Precocity Capital, an asset manager which uses ESG analysis as part of its investment process.
+Nick is the Founder and Portfolio Manager of Precocity Capital, an asset manager which specializes in the energy sector.
 Prior to Precocity, Nick founded Sustainable America, a nonprofit dedicated to making our nation's food and energy systems more sustainable through education and impact investing.
 Nick’s desire to give back married with an increasing concern about the vulnerable state of our food and fuel systems led him to create Sustainable America and put these intertwined issues on a national stage.
 Sustainable America, although a public charity, believes in utilizing the capital markets to accomplish its charitable mission.
 Accordingly, one hundred percent of Sustainable America’s assets are invested in impact-aligned investments, including both public securities and direct investments in private companies that are driving real change in the charity’s area of focus.

 From 2002-2013, Nick managed a Long/Short Equity and Commodity Portfolio for SAC Capital Advisors.
 Over his tenure, he helped build the energy franchise from a two-person effort to ten portfolio teams and thirty investment professionals.
 From 1998 to 2002, Nick worked at Fidelity Management & Research.
 Nick began as a Food Sector Analyst, then an Energy Analyst.
 Nick became the Portfolio Manager of the Fidelity Select Energy Services Fund when he was 27.
 The fund outperformed its benchmark each year under his management.
 Nick earned his MBA from Harvard Business School in 1998.
 While there, Nick earned the Dean’s Award for leadership and community service by co-founding the Harbus Foundation, a grant-making, student-run organization dedicated to improving literacy, education and journalism.
 He received a BA from Boston College in 1996 while working full-time for Fidelity Investments.